-ABSTRACT.
-We prove that regular graphs with large degree and small mixing time contain long paths and other graphs.
-We apply the results to size Ramsey numbers, self-avoiding walks in graphs, and present efficient algorithm for finding long paths in graphs as above.
+We prove that regular graphs with large degree and small mixing time contain long paths and some other families of graphs as subgraphs.
+We present then an efficient algorithm for finding long paths.
+We apply the results to size Ramsey numbers and self-avoiding walks in graphs.

-1. Introduction
+0. Introduction